riak/riak.github.io/versioned_docs/version-2.1.1/developing/app-guide/advanced-mapreduce.md

 Save this file as `mr_example.erl` and proceed to compiling the module.

 :::note Note on the Erlang Compiler

-You must use the Erlang compiler (`erlc`) associated with the Riak installation or the version of Erlang used when compiling Riak from source.
+You must use the Erlang compiler (`erlc`) associated with the Riak KV installation or the version of Erlang used when compiling Riak KV from source.
 :::